Nicholas Owen is a BBC News Presenter, Author, Conference Presenter and Awards Host.

 During the first Gulf War Nicholas presented the highly-acclaimed ‘Midnight Special’ programmes when they were launched on Channel Four.
 He also anchored ‘The Parliament Programme’, Channel Four’s first daytime political series.

 From 1994 to 2000 Nicholas Owen was Royal Correspondent for ITV News.
-In that capacity he played a major role in reporting on the death and funeral of Diana, Princess of Wales.
+A Monarchy expert, he played a major role in reporting on the death and funeral of Diana, Princess of Wales.
 He compiled a book on her life entitled “Diana – The People’s Princess” which was updated and republished in 2007.

 In 1981 he switched to television reporting, joining the BBC in the North of England, and covering general and industrial stories for both regional and national news and current affairs programmes.
 He moved to ITN in 1984.

-Nicholas Owen undertakes a wide range of corporate work, which includes hosting major industry conferences, seminars and award ceremonies; chairing ‘Question Time’ style sessions and debates; and giving after dinner – and lunchtime – speeches.
+Nicholas Owen undertakes a wide range of corporate work, which includes hosting major industry conferences, seminars and award ceremonies; chairing ‘Question Time’ style debates, and giving after-dinner speeches.

 Recent events have included: